-16.7 RECORDING SCORES
+16.7 Recording Scores

-A Controlling Body may appoint a person or persons to record the scores of a Match independently from the goal Umpires and Timekeepers.
-Where the goal Umpires cannot agree on the final score of a Match, the Controlling Body may take into account the scores recorded by the Timekeepers and person(s) so appointed to determine the result of a Match.
+A Controlling Body (here: any of: AFLG, AFLG Affiliates/Umpires) may appoint a person or persons to record the scores of a Match independently from the goal Umpires and Timekeepers.
+Where the goal Umpires cannot agree on the final score of a Match, the Controlling Body (here: AFLG) may take into account the scores recorded by the Timekeepers and person(s) so appointed to determine the result of a Match.